MRC-Harwell/cytometer/INSTALL.md

 # Packaging the cytometer python code

 The `setup.py` and associated files to create a package are in place.
-You can create a python package with
+For the moment, you can create a python source package (not exactly what we need to install with `pip`) with

     cd ~/Software/cytometer
     ./setup.py sdist